slemire/slemire.github.io/_posts/2019-10-05-htb-writeup-ghoul.md

 ![](/assets/images/htb-writeup-ghoul/ghoul_logo.png)

 Ghoul was a tricky box from Minatow that required pivoting across 3 containers to find the bits and pieces needed to get root.
 To get a shell I used a Zip Slip vulnerability in the Java upload app to drop a PHP meterpreter payload on the webserver.
 After pivoting and scanning the other network segment I found a Gogs application server that is vulnerable and I was able to get a shell there.
-More credentials were hidden inside an archive file and I was able to use the root shell on one of the container then hijack the SSH agent socket from a connecting root user and hop onto the host OS.
+More credentials were hidden inside an archive file and I was able to use the root shell on one of the container to hijack the SSH agent socket from a connecting root user and hop onto the host OS.

 ## Summary

-- Guess the simple http basic auth credentials for the tomcat web application running on port 8080
+- Guess the simple HTTP basic auth credentials for the tomcat web application running on port 8080
 - Exploit the Zip Slip vulnerability in the upload form to upload a meterpreter shell
 - Find SSH keys backups for 3 local users, one of them is encrypted but the password is found in the chat app screenshot
 - Find additional container hosts by uploading a statically compiled nmap binary